 Do you remember when I mentioned that Backup for PC computers is free?

 Pricing and Conclusion

-Both companies offer subscription based licensing.
+Both companies offer subscription-based licensing.
 Vembu BDR only has 2 versions – FREE and a regular version.

 Veeam, on the other hand, has 3 versions.
-Standard, Enterprise and Enterprise PLUS.
+Standard, Enterprise, and Enterprise PLUS.
 The standard is too limited for effective usage.
 Enterprise has most features that are handy.
-Enterprise Plus adds WAN replication to the features list but if you don’t have remote locations this feature may not that useful.
+Enterprise Plus adds WAN replication to the features list but if you don’t have remote locations this feature may not be that useful.